serb1231/QR-Code-Reader/README.md

 + Input a filename for the created image <br>
 + The filename must end with a supported file extension.
 Supported file types are: .png, .jpeg and .jpg <br>
 + Input a file path to where the image should be saved <br>
-+ File path can end with "/", but does not have to <br>
++ The file path can end with "/", but does not have to <br>
 + Enter the text you want to encode <br>
 + Press "Encode Text to QR Image" <br>

-If every input was correct the message "Image created successfully!" should appear and the newly created image is opened in a separate window.
+If every input was correct the message "Image created successfully!" should appear, and the newly created image is opened in a separate window.
 Any error that occurs when trying to encode should be output to the bottom text output field.
-Errors could be wrong filepath, missing file extension, missing text to encode… Type of error should be easily recognizable through the error message.
+Errors could be a wrong filepath, missing file extension, missing text to encode… the type of error should be easily recognizable through the error message.

 ## Documentation

 The project documentation can be generated using Doxygen.
+To generate the documentation, first run

+       cmake .. -DBUILD_DOCS=ON

-To generate the documentation, execute the following command in the project root directory:
+while in the build folder.
+Then execute the following command:

-    doxygen Doxyfile
+       make docs

-The generated documentation will be available in the docs directory.
+The generated documentation will be available in the build/docs directory.

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE